OleguerCanal/OleguerCanal/README.md

-### Welcome to Oleguer's GitHub 👋
+### Welcome to my GitHub 👋

 Hi GitHuber!
-This is where I like to waste my time with :blush:
+My name is Oleguer and this is where I like to waste my time at :blush:
 I am passioned about AI (__Reinforcement Learning__ in particular) and have some experience with robotic perception.

 ## About me